Tuesday, September 18, 2007

 Entrance to Saltair in 1911 when the water level was high.

-View of the Saltair Pavilion in 1963
+View of the Saltair II Pavilion in 1963.

 The famous Saltair Giant Racer.